 Light Tunnel #13707

 I love fall foliage and had to get closer when I saw these sugar maple trees lit in brilliant yellow leaves on a distant hill.
-That’s when I discovered the railroad tracks beneath them in this deep cut through the hill which drew out a long and strong dramatic perspective to the distance, one that pulls you through.
-This was was a great opportunity to make a compelling image with the tracks and trees…the work of nature and man combined onto one.
-I stood on the highway bridge and shot this frame.
-The sugar maples are very old and nearly grown together at the top to make this beautiful organic tunnel of dazzling yellow leaves.
-That area has been long known for maple sugar production and this town even has a yearly festival to celebrate it: http://www.pamaplefestival.com/
+When I got there, I discovered the parallel railroad tracks beneath them in this deep cut through a large hill.
+Being on a long straightaway, the railroad tracks drew out a strong dramatic perspective into the distance, one that surely pulls you along through with it in this magical view.
+This spot was a great chance to make a compelling fall foliage picture with the railroad tracks and trees.
+It’s the work of nature and man combined into one.

-The location of this landscape is Meyersdale, PA, and the railroad tracks are CSX.
-These tracks were originally part of one of the first railroads in the United States, the Baltimore & Ohio Railroad.
-On this day I visited, a rack train full of brand new cars came through eastbound under my feet while standing on the bridge…quite a different cargo than those 1830’s days and the B&O beginnings.
+The railroad tracks belong to the CSX Railroad and are one of their busy east-west mainlines.
+Many years ago in the 1800s, these railroad tracks were originally part of one of the first railroads in the United States, the Baltimore & Ohio Railroad.
+On this day I visited, a rack train full of brand new cars came through eastbound under my feet while standing on the bridge.
+Quite a contrast with a modern train hauling cargo far different than those 1830’s days and the B&O beginnings.
+Cars wouldn’t be invented until roughly 80 years later!

 Up Next: Early Days Of The Internet #14609